t41372/Open-LLM-VTuber/README.md

 - Synthesize text during audio playback.
 It's synthesizing new lines while speaking.

 Live2D Talking face
-- Switch model using `config.yaml` (needs to be listed in model_dict.json)
+- Change Live2D model with `config.yaml` (model needs to be listed in model_dict.json)
 - Load local Live2D models.
 Check `doc/live2d.md` for documentation.
 - Uses expression keywords in LLM response to control facial expression, so there is no additional model for emotion detection.
 The expression keywords are automatically loaded into the system prompt and excluded from the speech synthesis output.

 live2d technical details
 - Uses [guansss/pixi-live2d-display](https://github.com/guansss/pixi-live2d-display) to display live2d models in *browser*
 - Uses WebSocket to control facial expressions and talking state between the server and the front end
 - The Live2D implementation in this project is currently in its early stages.
-It currently requires an internet connection to load the required frontend packages from CDN.
+It currently requires an internet connection to load the required front-end packages from CDN.
 Once the page is loaded, you can disconnect the internet.
 Some Live2D models need to be fetched from CDN; some don't.
 Read `doc/live2d.md` for documentation on loading your live2D model from local.
 - Run the `server.js` to run the WebSocket communication server, open the `index.html` in the `./static` folder to open the front end, and run `launch.py` to run the backend for LLM/ASR/TTS processing.

 ## Install & Usage